-Consequences of Wisconsin's Act 10: Teacher Compensation and Employment
+Medium-Run Consequences of Wisconsin's Act 10: Teacher Pay and Employment

-Wisconsin’s Act 10 in 2011 effectively eliminated collective bargaining rights for public school teachers and mandated benefits cuts for most districts.
-Its impacts, however, remain largely unexplored.
-We use difference-in-differences methods on Midwestern school-district data from 2002-14 to examine the act’s net impact on compensation and employment.
-Besides confirming the statutory provisions that immediately cut district contributions to pension and health benefits, we find that Act 10 coincided with significant declines in benefits that went beyond the statutory language.
-We find no such Wisconsin-specific impacts for salary, which declined throughout the region after 2011.
-Of most note, controlling for funding level and composition reveals that Wisconsin school districts, unlike those in the control states, have seen the number of teachers per student rise in the years since Act 10.
+Wisconsin’s Act 10 in 2011 gutted collective bargaining rights for public school teachers and mandated benefits cuts for most districts.
+We use various cross-state methods on school-district data from school years 2002-03 to 2015-16 to examine the act’s immediate and medium-run net impacts on compensation and employment.
+We find that Act 10 coincided with ongoing significant benefit relative declines beyond the immediate benefit cuts.
+Controlling for funding level and composition reveals that Wisconsin school districts, unlike their control counterparts, have seen the number of teachers per student rise in the years since Act 10.

 Keywords: Educational Finance, Collective Bargaining, Public Policy